The graphics card upgrade caused me immense

 By the way, the replacement for the defective

-Visoly Flash Advance Xtreme 128M Card
+Visoly Flash Advance Xtreme 128M Card arrived and

 is working perfectly well.
 I am extremely pleased with